Why a Fractional CMO or Marketing Director is a better fit for most SMBs.

 43 months isn’t long and every time your CMO or Marketing Director changes, the incoming person will want to put their stamp on things, which can be disruptive to your strategy, sales and revenue.

 Throughout our years of developing brand-building and lead-generation marketing, we’ve worked with companies who have gone through change and turnover.
-Some were without marketing leadership for a few months, others for over 6 months.
+Some were without marketing leadership for a few months, others for nearly 9 months.
 Without any oversight, many marketing efforts stalled and planned efforts evaporated—giving a huge advantage to their competitors.

 With our industry and marketing knowledge, indigoOne can help fill this gap.
 If you’re in need of temporary strategic and go-to-market help, or part-time assistance for the foreseeable future, we’d love to talk.
 Our depth of experience and results in helping other brands grow can be your advantage—why not benefit from it?

-While choosing the Fractional Marketing route isn’t a permanent solution, it’s often the perfect alternative for many small and medium-sized businesses who have the need but are not yet ready to hire.
+While choosing the Fractional CMO/Marketing Director route isn’t usually a permanent solution, it’s often the perfect alternative for many small and medium-sized businesses who have the need – but are not yet ready to hire, or who can’t afford to delay marketing initiatives while they’re distracted with lengthy interviews.